Appaso1919/appaso1919/README.md

 - 🎓 M.Sc. in Computer Science
 - 💼 Interested in **Software Development & Python-based roles**
-- 🔭 Currently working on **Web Applications & Machine Learning projects**
+- 🔭 Currently working as a  **System Engineer in Sofech Solution and Services**
-- 🌱 Learning **React, Spring Boot, and Advanced Python**
+- 🌱 Learning **React.js ,Next.js and Advanced Python and Machine Learning**
-- 💡 Strong foundation in **DSA, OOP, Databases, and Web Technologies**
+- 💡 Strong foundation in **OOP, Databases, and Web Technologies**
 - 📫 Reach me at: **appaso1919@gmail.com**

 ---